second-state/lity/docs/rule-engine-guide.rst

      b.amount -= 10;
    }

-Above is a rule definition example which pay money to old people if the budget is still enough.
+Above is a rule which pays money to old people if the budget is still enough.
-The rule name, ``"payPension"`` is the identifier of the rule declaration, and it should not have name collision with other identifiers.
+``payPension`` is the identifier of the rule.
+There are two patterns in this rule: ``p`` and ``b`` .
-``Person(age >= 65, eligible == true)`` means we want to match a person who is at least 65 years old and is eligible for receiving the pension.
-The ``p:`` syntax means to bind the matched person to identifier ``p``, so we can manipulate the person in then-block.
+``Person(age >= 65, eligible == true)`` describes a person who is at least 65 years old and is eligible for receiving the pension.
+The ``p:`` syntax means to bind the qualified person to identifier ``p``, so we can refer the person in then-block.
+``b: Budget(amount >= 10)`` describes the budget must have enough amount. (``10`` in this case)

-If the rule engine successfully found a person and a budget satisfies above requirements, the code in the then part will be executed, and we should modify the eligiblity of the person to prevent rule engine fire the same rule for the same person again.
+If the rule engine found a person and a budget satisfies above requirements, the then part will be executed.
+In then part, we modify eligiblity of the person to prevent this rule being applied for the same person again.
+In addition, pension is sent to the person from the budget.

+For full source code of this example, refer the section Rule Examples.

-Rule inheritance
+Rule Inheritance
 ~~~~~~~~~~~~~~~~

 Rule Examples
 -------------
+This section illustrates more use cases for Lity rule engine.

 Pay Pension
 """""""""""